 What are the best rooms for Black people to be in?
 Back in June I caught Toy Story 2 on TV.
 The featured image of this blog was right where the movie was when I tuned in.
 I’ll briefly summarize the story.
 Woody, a special toy of a boy named Andy, is trapped in a foreign location and he’s trying to get back to Andy’s room.
 A greedy toy collector was responsible for Woody’s displacement from Andy.
-The situation is tragic, but it was in this predicament that Woody discovers his true identity apart from Andy’s room.
+The situation sucks, but it was in this predicament that Woody would discover his identity apart from Andy’s room.
 Woody is introduced to some old friends who rightly inform him about his own narrative.
 Woody learns about the significance of his own unique story and mourns that he never knew about it.
 This new knowledge causes Woody to reconsider returning to a life centered on Andy.
 Woody realizes how much he has missed, he feels the pressure to return to his own story while at the same time feeling obligated to return to Andy’s room.
 What will Woody do?
 Will he embrace his natural identity and approach a life centered on his unique narrative, or will he maintain his contribution as a special toy of Andy’s room?
 I’ll share his decision at the end of this blog.

 A couple years ago, I decided to end an almost 6 year journey of partnering with predominantly white spaces.
 I’d devoted a significant amount of my life to partnering with various kinds of predominantly white spaces and I did so in order to pattern my life based on my then developing convictional beliefs.
 Ideas about unity practiced from within these spaces was a huge part of my life.
 However, the ideas pursued on their terms (the common reality within predominantly white spaces) put me at a disadvantage.
 Besides that issue, I came to later believe that Black people have a greater need for economical and sociological independence, and it is difficult for Black people to commit themselves to that work if we do not break away from practicing “togetherness” from within these white spaces.
 This is what ultimately led me to make the decision to leave them.